AndrewH2O/CouncilServices/CouncilServices/readme.md

 * Uses a dynamic form which changes the fields to be completed based on a drop down selection.

-* Both client and server side validation are used
+* Both client and server side validation are used.

-* The model implements business rule validation using the IValidatableObject contract
+* The model implements business rule validation using the IValidatableObject contract.

 * Edit/Update/Delete operations on the Customers Index listing is only visible to users in the 'admins' role.